 How to Set Up the Easter Egg Speech Therapy Activity

-First, print the category visual mats and place them on the table.
-Then, look through your trinkets to find items that match the different category groups.
+Print the category visual mats and place them on the table to prep for this Easter speech therapy activity.
+Then, look through your mini-trinkets to find items that match the different category groups.
 Hide the mini trinkets in the plastic eggs and hide them around your speech room.
 Let your students search the room for the hidden eggs.
 Once your students collect all the eggs, you can have them open them up.

 While doing the Easter egg hunt, you can work on prepositions, identifying colors, and working as a group.
 Use the mini trinkets to create grammatically correct sentences, answer “what” questions, and receptively have students find items based on category groups and attribute features.